Top 12 Local Government Issues in 2023 (revised)

 The Problems Facing City Managers - Top Local Government Issues in 2023 (revised)

-With the COVID-19 in March 2020, local government stopped.
+With the COVID-19 in March 2020, problems with local government emerged.
 Physical quorums couldn't be conducted and decision making stopped.
 Cities needed to change their approach on how to conduct normal business.

 As you read about the top 12 issues facing cities below, if you're a city manager, you will see specific examples that affect your city and your community members.